 And finally, I offer another quote that explains the vision of the author and its sponsors.
 “There is no more B2B or B2C: It’s Human to Human, #H2H.
 Social and marketing need to work together to personalize individual conversations, as well as deliver shared global experiences that crowds of common values can benefit from.
 This is what our social and digital mediums have gifted us, and how humans interact and feel more compelled to take action.”- Bryan Kramer, CEO Pure Matter.

-What do you think?
+What do you think about the future of influencer marketing?
 Share your experiences with influential social media marketing, and let us know the lessons you’ve learned.

 (DISCLAIMER: This blog post is not sponsored in any way and has not been solicited by any of the study’s stakeholders.
 It is only as information and references that I have presented some excerpts.)